- Welcome to ozfortress!

 If you haven’t already, make an account by clicking the green Sign in with Steam button in the top right.
 All ozfortress tournaments are run through the ozfortress website, so you will need to make an account if you intend to join a team and compete!

 Scrims, also known as scrimmages and practice-clan wars (PCWs) are practice games played between two teams in order to improve.
 The results do not count toward any league total and thus can be used as a great way for teams to try new things and hone their understanding of the game.
 Find scrims for your team in the #scrim channel in Discord!
-Typically scrims (and ozfortress official matches) are played between 8 - 10PM AEST (Sydney/Melbourne time).
+Typically scrims (and ozfortress official matches) are played between 8 - 10PM AEST/AEDT (Sydney/Melbourne time).